 "TURN" is a layered, character driven spy thriller that unravels the untold story of America’s first spy ring.
 Set during the Revolutionary War, we are taken behind the battlefront to a shadow war fought by everyday heroes: men and women who defy king and family to create a new nation while vowing to keep their work a secret.

-Visit the locations, mapped below, to see the historic sights used in the filming of "TURN."
+Historic sights used in the filming of TURN:

 - The jail remains in the barn at Shirley Plantation for visitors to see.